By: Team F11-1 Since: March 2020 Licence: MIT

 -

-does not redirect to a url containing the most up-to-date User Guide.
-Changes made to the User Guide must be updated inHelpCommand
+helpdoes not redirect to a url containing the most up-to-date User Guide.
+Changes made to the User Guide must be updated inHelpCommandseparately. -

 GUI component